Para-Lang/para-compiler/docs/source/lang_ref/statements/expression_statement.rst

 1. Arithmetic, Logical, Conditional and Relational Expressions are forbidden as expression statements, unless they store their value in an assignment expression.
 This is to prevent useless statements, where evaluation does not influence the program and the intentions are unclear.
+For example, the following is invalid: ``3 + 4;``